dart-lang/language/working/2509-private-named-parameters/feature-specification.md

 or `_2x`)* or leaves another private name *(as in `__x`)*, then the private name has no corresponding public name.

-Given an initializing formal or field parameter (for a primary constructor) with private name *p* in constructor C:
+Given a named initializing formal or field parameter (for a primary constructor) with private name *p* in constructor C:

 *   If *p* has no corresponding public name *n*, then compile-time error. *You can't use a private name for a named parameter unless there is a valid